 Microfibers from fleece clothing are emerging as a contaminant of concern, and landscape architecture is finding ways to soak up urban runoff.
 These and other stories are published in the March 2017 issue of Interstate Waters.
 The issue also features details about the first-ever NEIWPCC research workshop and looks back at the nation’s response to clean-water issues as it intertwined with the career of Ronald Poltak.

 The climate is changing Lake Champlain, perflourinated compounds emerge as a troubling contaminant, and citizen-science efforts bridge many gaps, in the September, 2016, issue of the Interstate Water Report.
 Other coverage includes an economic assessment of the value of water clarity, tallying eels on the Hudson, stormwater grants for Narragansett Bay communities, and more.

-This issue features “Water Reuse: Lessons from California” by Dan Peckham of NEIWPCC, and “Is it Safe to Eat?
+This issue features “Water Reuse: Lessons from California” and “A Study in Cyan,” both by Dan Peckham of NEIWPCC, and “Is it Safe to Eat?
 State-Wide Inter-Agency Research Collaboration Is All About Fish” by Mark Nimiroski of NEIWPCC/RIDEM and Anna Meyer of NEIWPCC, and much more.

 The September 2015 issue includes a special report by NEIWPCC’s Heather Radcliffe on how the Clean Water Act could be modernized to better address twenty-first century water challenges.
 The issue also covers a much-needed workshop on fishways, NEIWPCC’s list of 19 water program priorities, and much more.